 On April 27th 2026 (Monday) Daniel makes his solo recital debut at Carnegie Hall, where he will be premiering Lowell Liebermann’s Piano Sonata No. 4.

 Daniel Colalillo (MM Mannes) is a NYC-based classical pianist known for his dynamic performances of both traditional and contemporary music.
-He has given solo recitals at prestigious venues including: Carnegie Hall, The Kennedy Center, Steinway Hall, Symphony Space, Princeton, Columbia University, and more.
-He is the Founder & Artistic Director of Classical Keys, a chamber music concert series in NJ & NYC which has featured top artists from Juilliard, MSM, the NY Phill and Met Opera.
-Daniel serves on the Musician’s Council Board of Groupmuse and was named Top Piano Teacher by Steinway & Sons.
+Active as a soloist, chamber musician and concerto soloist, he has cultivated a devoted following.
+He has given performances at Carnegie Hall, The Kennedy Center, Steinway Hall, Princeton University, Columbia University, MIT and has span major cities such as: Los Angeles, San Francisco, Philadelphia, Boston, Toronto, and Montreal.
+He is the Founder & Artistic Director of Classical Keys, a concert series in NJ & NYC, now in it’s 6th season.
+The series has featured musicians top artists from: Curtis, Juilliard, NY Philharmonic and The Met Opera.
+Daniel was named Top Piano Teacher by Steinway & Sons.
 His debut album Mostly Scriabin, has been widely praised.